 ♦ Mice eat their own feces, which allows them to process the extra nutrients their digestive systems couldn’t extract the first time round.

 ♦ Female mice, when in heat, stretch, point their nose and hindquarters into the air, arch their back downward, and vibrate their ears.

 I just provide the information.
 What you do with it is your business.

 He feels quite safe beneath the plates.

-Yet of the roach’s many traits, the one that serves him best, I think,
+Yet of the roach’s many traits,

 Is feeling two emotional states

 Which is lucky for me,